wkelton/abackup/README.md

 ```

 #### Project Config
 The abackup tool also requires a project level config file for each project you want to backup.
-These are typically
+These files are typically
-kept with the project itself and named `.abackup.yml`.
+managed along with your project files (e.g. kept at the root of your git repo with your docker-compose file) and named `.abackup.yml`.

 ```
 containers: